 - British Gas had a series of adverts years ago, featuring the finger-click into a thumbs up.
 The flame, naturally, was blue.

 - Sofia Vergara did a variation in this commercial for Xfinity, except it's more "striking a finger match" than finger snap lighter.

 - Recca does this a few times near the beginning of Flame of Recca.

 - Fullmetal Alchemist's Colonel Mustang wears gloves that spark when he snaps his fingers.
-Then he uses alchemy to gather and disperse oxygen in the air as needed to turn the tiny spark into an inferno.
+Then he uses alchemy to decompose water in the air into hydrogen and oxygen then reignite as needed to turn the tiny spark into an inferno.

 - In Mahou Sensei Negima!, Setsuna simply created a tongue of flame at the end of her finger tip.
 A true example would be Negi blinding her by combining his snap with light magic while he was under the effects of the world tree.

 - Early in the Sailor Moon anime, Sailor Mars' first attack conjures flames from her index fingers.

 - Yubaba from Spirited Away lights a cigarette this way while coolly threatening to roast Chihiro's parents-turned-to-pigs for her bathhouse guests' dinner.